theislab/cellrank/docs/source/api/index.rst

 CellRank has a modular API, organized around kernels and estimators:

-- :doc:`Kernels <kernels>` compute cell-cell transition matrices using various input data modalities, including RNA velocity, any pseudotime, a developmental potential, experimental time points, and more.
+- :mod:`cellrank.kernels` compute cell-cell transition matrices using various input data modalities, including RNA velocity, any pseudotime, a developmental potential, experimental time points, and more.
-- :doc:`Estimators <estimators>` use the cell-cell transition matrix to derive insights about cellular dynamics, for example, they compute initial and terminal states, fate probabilities, and driver genes.
-Our recommended estimator is :class:`cellrank.estimators.GPCCA`.
+- :mod:`cellrank.estimators` use the cell-cell transition matrix to derive insights about cellular dynamics, for example, they compute initial and terminal states, fate probabilities, and driver genes.
+Our recommended estimator is the :class:`~cellrank.estimators.GPCCA` estimator.
-- In addition, there are :doc:`models <models>` for gene trend fitting, :doc:`plotting functions <plotting>` for visualization, and :doc:`datasets <datasets>` that help you getting started with CellRank.
+- In addition, there are :mod:`cellrank.models` for gene trend fitting, :mod:`plotting <cellrank.pl>`
+  for visualization, and :mod:`cellrank.datasets` that help you getting started with CellRank.

-If you are new to CellRank, check out our :doc:`about CellRank <../about/index>` page, and take a look at our :doc:`tutorials <../tutorials>`.
+If you are new to CellRank, check out our :doc:`about CellRank <../about/index>` page, and take a look at our :doc:`tutorials <../notebooks/tutorials/index>`.

 .. toctree::
     :caption: API